Universal Action Catalog¶

 Landed post-1.0:

 search_actions— semantic, embedding-backed search shipped in FP-0043.ActionEmbeddingIndex(= SQLite-WAL persistence + class-swap detection + cross-process build lock) backs the handler; visibility is gated by §D14 (= tool appears only once the index has built ≥1 vector).
-When the gate fails, thelist_actionsresponse carries a structured hidden-state hint pointing operators atpip install 'reyn[local-embed]'/reyn embeddings statusso the install path is self-discoverable mid-chat.
-The local backend is the default; the OpenAI-backed classes (light/standard/strong) are equally usable.
+When the gate fails, thelist_actionsresponse carries a structured hidden-state hint pointing operators at Guide: enable semantic search /reyn embeddings statusso the config path is self-discoverable mid-chat.
+Off by default (opt-in only, per the semantic-search-opt-in fix); once opted in, the OpenAI-backed classes (light/standard/strong) and any operator-defined litellm-routable class are equally usable.
 See Guide: enable semantic search and thereyn embeddingsCLI for the operator surface.

 Category validation + legacy redirect